manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Compliance.md

 3. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Groups** and then select **Active groups** below it.

-4. Select **Add a group** to create a new group for compliance testing.
+4. On the **Active groups** window, select **Add a group** to create a new group for compliance testing.

-5. In the **Add a group** window, enter the following information:

-6. In the **Add a group** window, adding a group is a four-step process, as depicted in the flow diagram on the left-hand side of the window.
+5. In the **Add a group** window, adding a group is a multi-step process, as depicted in the flow diagram on the left-hand side of the window.
 As you progress through the steps, enter the following information to create a new group:

 	- Type: **Mail-enabled security**

 	- Name: **WIP Users** (tab into the **Description** field to enable the **Next** button)

 	- Group email address: **wipusers**

 	- Group email address domain: to the right of the group email address alias is the email address domain. **xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) should be displayed here.
 Select this field so enable the **Next** button but do not change its value.

-7. Select **create group** and then select **Close**.
-Note the warning on the **New group created** page that indicates it can take up to an hour for the group to appear in the Groups list.
+6. On the **Review and finish adding group** window, select **Create group**.
+Once the group is created, note the warning at the top of the **New group created** window that indicates it can take up to an hour for the group to appear in the Groups list.
 Our testing experience has shown that the group normally appears within a few minutes.

+7. On the **New group created** window, select **Close**.

-8. This will return you to the **Groups** list in the **Microsoft 365 admin center**.
+8. This will return you to the **Active groups** list in the **Microsoft 365 admin center**.
 Select the **Refresh** icon on the menu bar to refresh the list of groups.
 You cannot proceed until the WIP Users group appears in the list; therefore, keep refreshing the list every minute or so.

 9. Once **WIP Users** appears In the **Groups** list, select it.